well-typed/memory-usage-zurihac-2021/README.md

 # Part 3b: Using ghc-debug/eventlog2html on your own application

-In this section you can do what you want and are welcome to try ghc-debug or eventlog2html on your own application where we can help you debug any issues.
+Now you have all the tools to profile an application, it's time to try it out on your own!
+Feel free to ask for help in #ghc or on the issue tracker if there are any issues you run into.